Skip to Content

 Blowing Out RV Water Lines vs Using Antifreeze

-However, we wouldn’t use just any air compressor.
-For example, we wouldn’t use a portable air compressor (the type with a tank (often referred to as a pancake compressor) because they can introduce oil or other contaminants into the fresh water system.
+Those are some of the reasons why we prefer winterizing our RV with an air compressor.
+However, you shouldn’t use just any air compressor.
+For example, you don’t want to use a portable air compressor with a tank (often referred to as a pancake compressor) because they can introduce oil or other contaminants into the freshwater system.
 They can also take up quite a bit of space.

 Air compressor with tank.
 We would not use this type for winterizing an RV with an air compressor.